Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 To check for cancellation, use the following APIs:

-* [`isActive`](#isactive): this property returns `false` when the coroutine is canceled.
+* [`isActive`](#isactive): this property is `false` when the coroutine is canceled.
 * [`ensureActive()`](#ensureactive): this function throws `CancellationException` immediately if the coroutine is canceled.
-* [`yield()`](#yield): this function suspends the coroutine and checks for cancellation before resuming.
+* [`yield()`](#yield): this function suspends the coroutine, releasing the thread and giving other coroutines a chance to run on it.
+Suspending the coroutine lets it check for cancellation and throw `CancellationException` if it's canceled.

-These APIs are useful when your coroutines run for a long time between suspension points.
+These APIs are useful when your coroutines run for a long time between suspension points or are unlikely to suspend at suspension points.

 #### isActive

 Use the [`isActive`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/is-active.html) property in long-running computations to periodically check for cancellation.
-This property returns `false` when the coroutine is no longer active, which you can use to gracefully stop the coroutine when it no longer needs to continue the operation:
+This property is `false` when the coroutine is no longer active, which you can use to gracefully stop the coroutine when it no longer needs to continue the operation:

 Here's an example: